The best part about elementary school is recess. No doubt about it. You try your

 hanging out on the jungle gym and going down the slide, playing intramural sports

 is just as much fun.
 Even kids who don't follow professional sports or aren't

 very athletic can still enjoy participating in sports.
 Whether they are playing

-to spend less time in their Port Perry houses where they're expected to
+to spend less time inside their homes where they're expected to

 do homework, or just because they like being with their friends, there are many